BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 # TODO

 - Add each of the following macros:
+  - Launching a macro with Caps Lock ON causes it to flash and reduces macro speed due to additional input.
-  - Add a Setting for "Interaction Menu" key for people who changed it and make sure it's `M` by default (Qwerty).
+  - Add a setting for the "Interaction Menu" key for users who have changed it, ensuring it defaults to `M` for QWERTY layouts.
   - Load/Save `Settings.ini` file
   - Anti-Kick
   - Toggle Thermal Vision